-- Principles: - Remove superfluous information - Keep only relevant (or potentially relevant) information - Choose analysis-friendly representations - Perhaps encode redundantly in more than one form - Making data anonymous: - Just removing all names etc. makes many analyses impossible - because many relationships between data records are lost - Better solution: Pseudonyms - Consistently replace Meier, Müller, Huber, Schmidt by subj1, subj2, subj3, subj4 - Then throw away the mapping - Or collect your data in this form right from the start
+- Principles:

+- Remove superfluous information

+- Keep only relevant (or potentially relevant) information

+- This helps avoid confusion-based mistakes

+- Choose analysis-friendly representations

+- Perhaps encode redundantly in more than one form

+- Redundancy helps find many kinds of mistakes

+- Making data anonymous:

+- Just removing all names etc. makes many analyses impossible

+- because many relationships between data records are lost

+- Better solution: Pseudonyms

+- Consistently replace Meier, Müller, Huber, Schmidt by

+- subj1, subj2, subj3, subj4

+- Then throw away the mapping

+- Or collect your data in this form right from the start

-- Typical problems when making data available: - Some data is lost - Some data is corrupted - Some data is confused or mis-labeled - In the validation step, we try to recognize these events: - Always compare actual and expected data counts - Check for impossible or unlikely values - very low, very high, very frequent, very rare - Check the consistency of any redundant information - Having redundancy is a very good idea! - Hand-check a few random data points against the earliest possible form of the data source they come from - and keep checking if any problems were found - errors tend to cluster and repairing errors may introduce new ones
+- Typical problems when making data available: - Some data is lost - Some data is corrupted - Some data is confused or mis-labeled - In the validation step, we try to recognize these events: - Always compare actual and expected data counts - Check for impossible or unlikely values - continuous data: very low, very high values - discrete data: very frequent, very rare values - Check the consistency of any redundant information - Having redundancy is a very good idea! - Hand-check a few random data points against the earliest possible form of the data source they come from - and keep checking if any problems were found - errors tend to cluster; repairing errors may introduce new ones